AgileVentures/av-static-website/source/blog_articles/2016-10-07-the-complexity-edifice.html.markdown

 author: Sam Joseph
 ---

-I had imagined that getting to safe green shores with our "PremiumPlus upgrade button" might be a little involved.
+I had imagined that getting to safe green shores with our "PremiumPlus upgrade button" feature might be a little involved.
 I was holding out hope that along the way we might still be able to address some of the code smells we were encountering and/or generating.
 Here were some of my concerns at the end of the last session:

 1. Cukes using the same factories as specs
 2. Model specs full of a mixture of unit and integration tests